iDoka/awesome-canbus/README.md

 * [PlotJuggler](https://github.com/facontidavide/PlotJuggler) - The Powerful Time Series Visualization Tool (With panda hardware, cabana and plotjuggler, you can quickly RE the entire car in a few days).
 * [PlotJuggler::CAN-dbs](https://github.com/PlotJuggler/plotjuggler-CAN-dbs) - Plugin to visualize CAN .dbs (or .dbc?) files in PlotJuggler.
 * [OpenSourceLogger](https://github.com/DanielMartensson/OpenSourceLogger) - Data acquisition software that can collect measurement, analyze CAN-messages and send SAE-J1939 messages to other ECUs.
+* [EcuBus-Pro](https://github.com/ecubus/EcuBus-Pro) - A powerful automotive ECU development tool.
+UDS, CAN-TP, DOIP, LIN , Script(TS) like CAPL.
+* [Novo Bus Analyzer](https://github.com/reymor/novobusanalyzer) - Novo Bus Analyzer is a fork of BUSMASTER.
+BUSMASTER is an Open Source Software tool to simulate, analyze and test data bus systems such as CAN.
-* [bootCAN](https://github.com/friessssss/bootCAN/tree/V0.2.0-prealpha) - Allows monitoring, tracing, and plotting of messages, as well as .SYM decoding and message transmitting
+* [bootCAN](https://github.com/friessssss/bootCAN) - Allows monitoring, tracing, and plotting of messages, as well as .SYM decoding and message transmitting.

 ### TUI Tools

 * [socanui](https://github.com/miwagner/socanui) - SocketCAN User Interface for the Terminal

 ### Python Tools